Deuteronomy 29:16-29

 Hidden idolatry and self-assured rebellion cannot survive the covenant oath; the Lord exposes the heart, judges covenant treachery, and leaves His people bound to the revealed word He has given.

-16 (for you know how we lived in the land of Egypt, and how we came through the middle of the nations through which you passed;
+16 For you yourselves know how we lived in the land of Egypt and how we passed through the nations on the way here.

-20 Yahweh will not pardon him, but then Yahweh’s anger and his jealousy will smoke against that man, and all the curse that is written in this book will fall on him, and Yahweh will blot out his name from under the sky.
+20 The LORD will never be willing to forgive him.
+Instead, His anger and jealousy will burn against that man, and every curse written in this book will fall upon him.
+The LORD will blot out his name from under heaven

-21 Yahweh will set him apart for evil out of all the tribes of Israel, according to all the curses of the covenant written in this book of the law.
+21 and single him out from all the tribes of Israel for disaster, according to all the curses of the covenant written in this Book of the Law.

-22 The generation to come—your children who will rise up after you, and the foreigner who will come from a far land—will say, when they see the plagues of that land, and the sicknesses with which Yahweh has made it sick,
+22 Then the generation to come—your sons who follow you and the foreigner who comes from a distant land—will see the plagues of the land and the sicknesses the LORD has inflicted on it.

-25 Then men will say, “Because they abandoned the covenant of Yahweh, the God of their fathers, which he made with them when he brought them out of the land of Egypt,
+25 And the people will answer, ‘It is because they abandoned the covenant of the LORD, the God of their fathers, which He made with them when He brought them out of the land of Egypt.

-26 and went and served other gods and worshiped them, gods that they didn’t know and that he had not given to them.
+26 They went and served other gods, and they worshiped gods they had not known—gods that the LORD had not given to them.

-27 Therefore Yahweh’s anger burned against this land, to bring on it all the curses that are written in this book.
+27 Therefore the anger of the LORD burned against this land, and He brought upon it every curse written in this book.

-29 The secret things belong to Yahweh our God; but the things that are revealed belong to us and to our children forever, that we may do all the words of this law.
+29 The secret things belong to the LORD our God, but the things revealed belong to us and to our children forever, so that we may follow all the words of this law.

 Hidden idolatry and self-assured rebellion cannot survive the covenant oath; the LORD exposes the heart, judges covenant treachery, and leaves His people bound to the revealed word He has given.